 I am a Senior Fellow of the Higher Education Academy (AdvanceHE).
 I've recently completed an MSc with the OU (specialising in Science and Society) and an MA (specialising in Online Education and Disability).
 I've also just started another MA - this time in Inclusive Practices

-I am particularly interested in ways in which we can support the development of community, and am currently working on an Esteem project looking at the development of student-facing Online Journal Clubs (OJC).
-Myself and Dr Fiona Moorman (also a Staff tutor), co-lead on this project, envisage OJC as a mechanism to facilitate the development of community – whether within module, across qualification, or indeed, across disciplines and university as a whole.
+I am particularly interested in ways in which we can support the development of community, and am currently working on an Esteem project* looking at the development of student-facing Online Journal Clubs (OJC).
+Myself and Dr Fiona Moorman co-lead this project, and envisage OJC as a mechanism to facilitate the development of community – whether within module, across qualification, or indeed, across disciplines and university as a whole.
 Through participation in OJC events, we feel that OJC can help students to develop key study and key employability skills.

 Our OJC project is currently being adapted to work with Students in Secure Environments.